dadrian/dadrian.io/content/mantras.md

 * It's good to be good at things
 * Ask the quiet part out loud, but like, fun
 * Prefer strategies that result in step changes rather than incremental changes
+* Have the serenity to accept what you can't change.
+It is what it is.
+But you have more agency than you realize, so make sure you apply your courage to change things the right direction.